unik-name/docs.unikname.network/docs/cli.md

 #### Parameters

-- `--listunik` (optional): list UNIK tokens owned by the crypto account, if any.
+- `--listunik` (optional): list UNIKNAME tokens owned by the crypto account, if any.
 - `-f --format` (optional): Specify how to format the output [json|yaml].
 Default to Json.
 - `--chainmeta` (optional): Retrieve chain meta datas